We get lots of questions by phone, email, FB, and in person. We’ll try to answer many of them here for you!

 When are we open for picking?

 We are open Wednesday through Sunday from 8 a.m. to 6 p.m. during our active growing season.
-This is usually May 1st to October 31.
+This is usually sometime in May through October.
 It does get adjusted according to weather and growing conditions.
 Get on our email notification list here to be the first to know!

 Yes, we do!